scrapinghub/web-poet/docs/intro/overrides.rst

 ----------------------------------

 The :meth:`~.PageObjectRegistry.get_overrides` method from the ``web_poet.default_registry``
-allows discovery and retrieval of  all :class:`~.OverrideRule` from your project.
+allows retrieval of  all :class:`~.OverrideRule` in the given registry.
 Following from our example above, using it would be:

 .. code-block:: python